nkconnor/spookyops/README.md

 The provided Ansible script is only tested on Ubuntu, support for other platforms will be added upon request.

-Ansible can't be used to deploy locally (against the machine running the deployment script).
-This feature is deliberately omitted to discourage changing environment of terminals.
+Ansible can't be used to deploy locally (to the machine itself running the script).
+This feature is deliberately omitted to avoid catastrophic changes to your personal computer.

 >!
 The main deployment scripts do many things upon one tap, namely: